Biomedical-Imaging-Lab-CWRU/3D-UBM/README.md

 <li> Richard W. Helms, Ahmed Tahseen Minhaz, David L. Wilson, Faruk H. Örge; Clinical 3D Imaging of the Anterior Segment With Ultrasound Biomicroscopy.
 Trans.
 Vis.
 Sci.
 Tech.
 2021;10(3):11. https://doi.org/10.1167/tvst.10.3.11.</li>
 </ol>

-### Built With

-This repository uses both MATLAB and Python, depending on the need.
-Please use carefully.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Getting Started
+## Instructions

 Download the repository locally and follow instructions listed in README as well as the codes.
-The data can be accessed from our lab's local server.
+The data can be accessed from our lab's server.

 <em>preprocessing</em> contains files for pre-processing .cin and .log files, converting them to common formats, and align them using transformation diffusion approach.